 Use the following link to contact us so we can discuss how to keep your electronics cool! https://www.vortec.com/contact-us

 The never-ending drive to reduce the cost and size of electronics while increasing speed and complexity has created a significant design dilemma.
-For enclosures located in ordinary locations (NEMA 12, 4, and 4X environments, for example), forced-air fan cooling and refrigerant based air conditioning is usually selected by designers because fans are relatively inexpensive and easy to install.
+For enclosures located in ordinary locations (NEMA 12, 4 and 4X environments, for example), forced-air fan cooling and refrigerant based air conditioning is usually selected by designers because fans are relatively inexpensive and easy to install.
 Unfortunately, the factory air pulled into the enclosure by fans often contains just enough nearly invisible oil aerosols or other contaminants to coat the surfaces of sensitive, expensive electronic boards in control enclosures.
-Drawbacks of refrigerant based air conditioning include limits on maximum ambient temperature, large physical size, maintenance, and high initial cost.
+Drawbacks of refrigerant based air conditioning include limits on maximum ambient temperature, large physical size, maintenance and high initial cost.
 For enclosures located in hazardous locations, cooling solutions are limited to just a few types of technologies.
-While refrigerant based models can be built for hazloc environments, they are very expensive and costly to maintain.
+While refrigerant based models can be built for HazLoc environments, they are very expensive and costly to maintain.
 Vortex cooling offers safe and reliable alternatives to the problems with these conventional cooling methods.

 The cold air produced is discharged at low pressure and low velocity into the enclosure, while the hot air in the enclosure is vented outside the enclosure box through an integral relief valve.
 The relief valve, baffling and cooler to enclosure seal maintains the integrity of NEMA rated boxes in ordinary locations.

-The cooled air that is introduced into the enclosure is filtered and dried to 5 microns before it enters the vortex cooler, creating a clean, cool and controlled environment inside the enclosure and helping to keep controlled processes up and running.
+The cooled air that is introduced into the enclosure is filtered and dried to 5 microns before it enters the vortex cooler, creating a clean, cool and controlled environment inside the enclosure to keep electronics up and running.
 An added benefit is that the vortex cooler produces a slight positive pressure inside the enclosure to keep out dust and dirt.
 Hazardous location models rely on a purge system to maintain safe enclosure pressures when the vortex cooler is not operating.
 An integral check valve keeps the enclosure sealed when the unit is not cooling so the purge system maintains enclosure pressure.

 Vortex coolers are available in cooling capacities up to 5000 btuh (1465 watts).
 All ordinary locations models are UL Listed and are controlled via an adjustable electric or mechanical thermostat.
 Recently introduced electric models are completely self-contained, are “plug and play” and can be top or side mounted and maintain the NEMA 4/4X rating of the enclosure.
 Hazardous locations models are UL Classified or ATEX approved and are regulated with a fixed mechanical thermostat that maintains enclosure temperatures between 75 to 100°F (24 to 38°C).
-The typical high pitch noise that most people associate with vortex tubes has been eliminated in all of the newer models using a variety of sound abatement techniques, reducing sound levels as low as 62 dB.
+The typical high pitch noise that most people associate with vortex tubes has been eliminated in all of the newer models using a variety of sound abatement techniques, reducing sound levels to as low as 62 dB.

 Use our heat load calculator to size your enclosure cooling requirements in real-time. https://www.vortec.com/heatload/calculator

-Compact, multifunction electronic controls, VFDs, servos, and PLCs are extremely sensitive to heat and contamination.
+Compact, multifunction electronic controls, VFDs, servos and PLCs are extremely sensitive to heat and contamination.
 Excessive heat causes components to “cook”, digital displays to misread, controls to drift, and breakers to trip below their rated loads.
 The result often is lost productivity from machines and production line shutdowns.

 Vortex coolers offer a solution.
-By using an internal vortex tube to convert factory compressed air into a clean, dry, low-pressure cold airstream that is distributed throughout the enclosure, these systems provide efficient, safe, and reliable enclosure protection from heat and dirt related problems for electronics in ordinary and hazardous locations.
+By using an internal vortex tube to convert factory compressed air into a clean, dry, low pressure cold airstream that is distributed throughout the enclosure, these systems provide efficient, safe and reliable enclosure protection from heat and dirt related problems for electronics in ordinary and hazardous locations.

 No, not efficiently.
-The fan will continue to pull in the warmer humid air.
+The fan will continue to pull in warmer humid air.
 The humidity in the ambient air will condense on the much colder vortex cooler components, causing damaging water droplets to form.
 You must remove the fan and filter and seal the openings in the enclosure to prevent ambient air from entering the enclosure.
 The fan can be located inside the enclosure, if desired, to circulate the cold air.

-A hazardous location model is required.
+A hazardous locations model is required.
 Although the components are safe when enclosed in a purged and pressurized enclosure, the vortex cooler must be able to maintain the Class and Division rating of the panel.
 In addition, the size of the spark arrestor vent may need to be increased to accept the additional cool air flow from the vortex cooler so desired enclosure pressure is not exceeded.